 How to store them

 These do not need to be eaten right away.
-Store them in a ziploc bag, or airtight container.
-They will stay fresh for a few days.
+Store them in a ziploc bag, or airtight container, at room temperature and they will stay fresh for up to five days.

 Fried Wonton Strips